jonbr407/rata-platform/docs/strategy_timeline.md

 ---

-### 🎥 Loom #1 – *“Development So Far”*
+### 🎥 Loom #0 – *“Personal Intro & Project Context”*

-A 5–8 min walkthrough introducing the problem, solution, MVP scope, and roadmap to anchor Mentor Review 1 feedback and a general understanding of where this came from and why I think I'm the one to do it.
+A short, informal introduction video that sets the scene:

+- Who I am, where this idea came from, and why I’m building it
+- The background that makes Rātā possible now
+- A personal framing to anchor what follows in Loom #1

+This is not a pitch—just a human introduction for context.

 ---

+### 🎥 Loom #1 – *“First Full Draft Pitch”*

+A complete, rough-edged walkthrough of the Rātā concept:

+- The problem
+- The solution
+- MVP scope and early architecture
+- Go-to-market plan and roadmap
+- Long-term vision

+This video presents the full working draft pitch for feedback, not perfection.
+It anchors the first serious review of Rātā's scope, intent, and feasibility.

+---

-### 👥 **Mentor Review 1 – Early Eyes**
+### 👥 **Mentor Review 1 – Full Working Review**

-> Only used if internal roadblocks occur before final drafts
+> Initial round of full-pack review to shape and stress test the project.
 >

-- Small group sanity check (e.g. Tomas, Grace, Graces tech contact)
-- Aimed at helping resolve uncertainty, doubt or friction before proceeding
+Invitees:

+- **Grace Esterman** – Startup Dunedin
+- **Tomas Daley** – Manager
+- **Jonathan Lopardo** – Drone tech CEO
+- **Nathan Berg** – Academic mentor
+- **Sudhir Malik** – India dev lead contact
+- **Graham Hickling** – Pest scientist
+- **Grace’s senior tech contact** – (name TBD)

+Purpose:

+- Validate the strength of the concept and scope
+- Identify strategic or technical blind spots
+- Help guide final edits across all documents

+Outcome:

+- Authorised refinement period begins
+- All 8 core documents revised to final draft status

 ---

-### 🎥 Loom #2 – *“Changes & Rationale”*
+### 🎥 Loom #2 – *“Final Project Pitch”*

-A second video outlining what’s changed since Loom #1 and why:
+A polished follow-up pitch incorporating feedback from Loom #1 and Mentor Review 1.
+It presents:

-- Which suggestions from Review 1 were implemented
+- Updated framing
+- Sharpened rationale
-- Which were not, and why
+- Final MVP definition and roadmap
-- How the overall vision has sharpened
+- Alignment across all strategic and technical layers

+This is the final checkpoint of Phase 0.

 ---

-### 👥 **Mentor Review 2 – Final Alignment Checkpoint**
+### 👥 **Mentor Review 2 – Go/No-Go Decision**

-> Occurs at end of Phase 0, following completion of all document drafts
+> Occurs immediately after Loom #2.
 >

-**Invitees:**

-- **Grace Esterman** – Startup Dunedin; ecosystem insight and strategic framing
-- **Tomas Daley** – Manager; grounded field perspective and internal clarity
-- **Jonathan Lopardo** – Drone tech CEO; GIS, startup process, and dev oversight
-- **Nathan Berg** – Academic mentor; behavioural economics and research alignment
-- **Sudhir Malik** – India dev lead contact; systems thinker with startup experience
-- **Graham Hickling** – Pest scientist; ecological realism and field-based grounding
-- **Grace’s senior tech contact** – (name TBD); technical advisor candidate

----

-### ✅ **Mentor Review 2 Goals**
+Same invitees as Review 1.

+Purpose:

-- Validate all 8 documents in final draft form
+- Confirm all documents are now strong, consistent, and aligned
-- Help identify potential technical mentors for Phase 1
+- Assess project viability and personal readiness
-- Give the greenlight to proceed or pause development to Phase 1
+- Decide whether to proceed to Phase 1

 ---